spotinst/help/src/docs/ocean/release-notes/README.md

+*  **OCN-0018: July 18, 2024:** (**<font color="#FC01CC">GKE Kubernetes</font>**) Ocean Controller Version 2 now supports the namespaceSelector scaling constraint label introduced in Kubernetes Version 1,24 for the GKE platform.
+When you apply this label, Ocean's Autoscaler scales up nodes based on the Namespace selector to schedule pods.
+Learn more... about the namespaceSelector label.

 *  **OCN-0017: July 18, 2024:** (**<font color="#FC01CC">AWS Kubernetes</font>**) You can now configure preferred on-demand types at the Virtual Node Group level for your AWS Kubernetes clusters.
 [Learn More...](https://docs.spot.io/ocean/features/vngs/attributes-and-actions-per-vng?id=preferred-on-demand-instance-types-per-virtual-node-group)